andreea-alina/TriangleExercise/README.md

     System.out.println("The sum of the lengths of any two sides of a triangle must be greater than or equal to the length of the third side.\nPlease try again!");
     return;
     }

-According to the above situations the user will see a message in the concole where he will be asked to reinsert the proper values.
+According to the above situations the user will be asked to reinsert proper values.

-I have created one class called TriangleConditions.
+After checking that the values are valid, I have created one class called TriangleConditions.
 It contains 3 methods that verify the equality of sides based on if-statement conditions.

 In the case of equilateral triangle, all three sides must be equal - side1 = side2 = side3.
 In the case of isosceles triangle, two sides must be equal and different from the third one.
 In the case of scalene triangle, all three sides must be different.

-In the Main class I have created one reference of the TriangleConditions class ("triangle" object).
-I called the methods through the reference giving as arguments the side1, side2, side3 (the dimensions inserted by the user).
+In the Main class I have created one instance of the TriangleConditions class ("triangle" object).
+I called the methods through the triangle object's reference giving as arguments the side1, side2, side3 (the dimensions inserted by the user).

 The corresponding message with the type of he triangle will be shown in the console once the if-statement condition for a method is accomplished.